andrewvillazon/pbipy/README.md

 `pbipy` is a Python Library for interacting with the Power BI Rest API.
 It aims to simplyify working with the Power BI Rest API and support programatic administration of Power BI in Python.

-`pbipy` supports operations for Reports, Datasets, and Groups (Workspaces), allowing users to perform actions on their PowerBI instance using Python.
+`pbipy` supports operations for Apps, Datasets, Groups (Workspaces) and Reports, allowing users to perform actions on their PowerBI instance using Python.

 See [development progress](#development-progress) below for what's been implemented and what's coming.